 Marvel and Disney have spent the last decade making blockbuster juggernauts out of classic comic book characters like Captain America and Iron Man, and it was all leading up to this.
 Avengers: Infinity War is a fantastic culmination of everything that makes the series great.
 Easy-to-love characters, huge laughs, jaw-dropping action sequences, and the introduction of the Marvel Cinematic Universe’s best villain place Infinity War above any of its 17 predecessors, and among the very best superhero films ever made.

 Number 1: Mandy

-Mandy is a bizarre, brutal, unsettling film that probably isn’t for everyone, and it’s my favorite of 2018.
+Mandy is a bizarre, brutal, unsettling film that definitely isn’t for everyone, and it’s my favorite of 2018.
 It starts out as a visually engrossing, psychedelic drama focused on a couple’s relationship, building up the world and characters before taking a sharp turn into the territory of a gnarly, grindhouse-style revenge-thriller.
 The tonal shift is jarring, in a good way, and allows Nicolas Cage to give an absolutely phenomenal performance that ranges from calm, contemplative, and compassionate to downright bloodthirsty.
 In addition to Cage, Andrea Riseborough is fantastic as the title character, and Linus Roache portrays his villain so well that my skin crawled every time he and his acolytes were on screen.
 Mandy is definitely an acquired taste, but I urge those of you who have a relatively strong constitution and are looking for something truly unique to give it a try.
 Don’t say I didn’t warn you though…